UCPI FAQ: The Spycops Public Inquiry

 We won’t get to see the files that are going to be cited and discussed in the hearings until the day they are mentioned.

-How will the Undercover Policing Inquiry take evidence from witnesses?
+How does the Undercover Policing Inquiry take evidence from witnesses?

 The Inquiry tries to avoid being an adversarial format with witnesses feeling cross-examined by hostile lawyers.
 Instead, all the lawyers involved – representing police, victims and the inquiry itself – hand in questions the would like a witness to answer.